Mr. Carlton’s personal bridge (Central High School Springfield, MO)

 Basswood model bridge example (built by Mr. Carlton) for students competing in the MSPE competition at MSU April 4th.

 Here is an ice cream stick structure made up from 200 sticks, which carried 30kg. of weight.
 Submitted by Sandip Babar.
-Questions from Garrett What glue did you use to build this tower?
-Was this just for fun and what inspired your design?
-Did you learn anything from building this structure that you could share … Read more
+Questions from Garrett Thanks for sharing!

 Video highlighting the top three bridges from the Maine Transportation Conference Popsicle Stick Bridge Contest.
 These bridges are quite impressive, with the winner holding 1278 pounds before breaking.
 The commentary on this video contains useful observations and thoughtful opinions from the video makers.